 With any record label contract, you will want your artists to sign up on an ‘exclusive’ contract so that they can’t sign with other labels.
 You are putting in a lot of time, effort and money into the artist and the only way to reap the rewards of their success is to have them exclusively signed to your label.

 So you may be wondering how to make a record label profitable and a viable business?
 Most of your income will come from royalties.
-Typically labels will take around 30-40% of an artist’s gross income, and you will be able to recoup any monies you have paid out for recording, producers, touring, promotion etc, right down to the packaging of CDs and paying for their burgers on tour.
+Typically labels will take around 30-50% of an artist’s gross income, and you will be able to recoup any monies you have paid out for recording, producers, touring, promotion and marketing etc, right down to the packaging of CDs and paying for their burgers on tour.
+Promotional costs can make up the largest portion of your investment.

 Income can come from a range of sources such as record sales/streams, video views, concerts, merchandise, publishing, sync licensing (deals to place music in film/TV/games).
 But it is now well established that the only way an artist or a label can earn a decent amount of money regularly is through touring and merchandise.
 So make sure these are key considerations for any signing you have.